 6. The Customer Factory Isn’t Just A Cute Metaphor

-We have been running real factories for a long time and have learned how to model and optimize them as systems.
+We have been running real factories long and have learned to model and optimize them as systems.

 Your business model is also a system.